-“Music is my passion,” Shayla Souliere says.
-“It’s always kept me going and I believe that it can help you rise above whatever life throws at you, and all the songs I write are my way of sharing that belief.”
+“Music is my passion,” says Shayla Souliere.
+“It’s always kept me going, and I believe it can help you rise above whatever life throws at you.”

 Souliere’s work throughout the pandemic shows that’s a belief nothing can shake.
 That’s abundantly clear on her upcoming singles, ‘It’s You (I Choose)' and ‘Pretending’.

 They’re just two of many songs written recently with collaborators longtime producer Giordan Postorino and kindred spirit and fellow songwriter Andrew Waines; a pair of songs that, although they take on dramatically different scenarios lyrically, showcase Souliere’s ability to craft compact, compelling songs that pack a huge emotional punch, and find her evolving substantially as an artist.

 “They’ve still got that ‘in your face pop’ feel,” Souliere says, but as I’m releasing more music, my sound is evolving into what I really want it to be.”

 On ‘Pretending,’ Souliere takes on the gap between words and action when it comes to commitment with a raw, viscerally satisfying track that doesn’t mince words when it comes to the frustration that often accompanies trying to sort out another person’s intentions.
 It’s also edgier than past tracks, she explains.
 “I feel like my messages are becoming clearer in my songs.
 My writing’s grown, but I give credit (for that) to everyone I’ve co-written with because they pushed me in ways I haven’t been pushed before.”